EnergySystemsModellingLab/MUSE_OS/docs/inputs/correlation_files.rst

         - Linear
         - endogenous_demand

-    Your own functions can be created using the `@register_regression` function, from the `regressions.py` file.
+    Your own functions can be created using the `@register_regression` hook, from the `regressions.py` file.

 Coeff
     This is the coefficient for the respective function type.
 These are explicitly defined within the `regressions.py` file, as they differ between functions.